-1) DEFINITION OF "TARIFF"
+(1) DEFINITION OF "TARIFF"

-Strictly defined, a tariff is a tax imposed on imported or exported goods.1 In general parlance, however, it has come to mean "import duties" charged at the time goods are imported.2
+Strictly defined, a tariff is a tax imposed on imported or exported goods.
+In general parlance, however, it has come to mean "import duties" charged at the time goods are imported.
+The tariff amount is calculated by multiplying the customs value, which is the basic amount, by the tariff rate.

-2) FUNCTIONS OF TARIFFS
+(2) FUNCTIONS OF TARIFFS